cschaffner/ITNuggets/README.md

 # ITNuggets
 material surrounding the talk "Nuggets of Shannon Information Theory" given by Christian Schaffner at MCH2022.
+Recording available at https://www.youtube.com/watch?v=we7T7NqTrlU

 # Folders
 + *presentation* contains the Powerpoint presentation, and the downloaded video of juggling Shannon